radzserg/rsdi/README.md

 ### Factory resolver

 Factory resolver is similar to a Function resolver.
 You can use factory resolver when you need more flexibility during initialization. `container: IDIContainer` will be passed in as an argument to the factory method.
-So you can resolve other dependencies inside the factory function.
+You can resolve other dependencies inside the factory function and have conditions inside of it.

 ```typescript
 const container = new DIContainer();